dhruvnigam93/publication-template/README.md

 # Publication Template Repository

 This repository provides a template for writing and compiling academic papers in either ACM or LLNCS (Springer) formats.
 It includes LaTeX templates, a compilation script, and organized structure for your paper's content.
+Have fun.

 ## Setup